 For media, analyst, and speaking inquiries, please contact firstname.lastname@example.org

-GAAP operating loss was $17.8 million and non-GAAP operating loss was $6.4 million
+Third quarter GAAP operating loss of $18.8 million and non-GAAP operating loss of $4.1 million

 Conference Call Information

 Zendesk will host a conference call today, November 3, 2015, to discuss financial results at 2:00 p.m.
 Pacific Time, 5:00 p.m.
 Eastern Time.
 A live webcast of the conference call will be available at https://investor.zendesk.com.
 The conference call can also be accessed by dialing 877-201-0168, or +1 647-788-4901 (outside the U.S. and Canada).
 The conference ID is 54591005.
 A replay of the call via webcast will be available at https://investor.zendesk.com or by dialing 855-859-2056 or +1 404-537-3406 (outside the U.S. and Canada) and entering passcode 54591005.
 The dial-in replay will be available until the end of day November 5, 2015.
 The webcast replay will be available for 12 months.

 Zendesk provides a customer service platform designed to bring organizations and their customers closer together.
 With more than 64,000 paid customer accounts, Zendesk’s products are used by organizations in 150 countries and territories to provide support in more than 40 languages.
 Founded in 2007 and headquartered in San Francisco, Zendesk has operations in the United States, Europe, Asia, Australia and South America.
 Learn more at www.zendesk.com